Theo the WORM in Sunday School!

 Theo, is short for Theophilus.
 He's our new mascot for Sunday School and named after the person the person or an honorary title to whom the Gospel of Luke and the Acts of the Apostles is addressed (Luke 1:3, Acts 1:1).
 Experts say my name means “Friend of God” or “beloved by God”.
 So-oo, I’m here to share with our Sunday School children, who are all friends of God and Jesus, our exciting new Sunday School coming this fall!
 It’s called the Workshop Rotational Model or WORM for short (now you know why they selected me to be the mascot!).

 The Workshop Rotational Model (WORM) is a model where the same bible story is taught in multiple ways over the course of 3 to 4 weeks.
 A teacher makes a commitment to lead a workshop that shares the lesson in fun interesting ways.
 The teacher plans one set of activities and then repeats them with different ages of children each week.
 In a given month, 3 or 4 different workshops will be presented with the different age levels rotating through them each Sunday.
 Some of the possible workshop themes are Storytelling, Arts & Crafts, Videos, Puppetry, Food, Games, Science Lab, Nature & Gardening.
-It's similar to what is done during VBS but think of taking one VBS night and spreading it over a whole month!

 The WORM model will allow all children to hear a story at least once and for those who do attend every Sunday they will have totally different activities each week that will help them understand the stories even better.